MND Info Line 1800 777 175. 9am to 4.30pm Monday to Friday.

 How to manage weight and nutrition when living with MND

-Nutritional needs for keeping weight on differ for each person.
+Nutritional needs for maintaining weight differ for each person.
 See the section below for more about how your healthcare team can support you.

 The following suggestions may also help:

-- Try to preserve energy during meal preparation.
+• Try to preserve your energy during meal preparation.
 For example, sit down while preparing meals, or buy pre-made meals from the supermarket.

 Note: check with a speech pathologist to make sure any dietary additions or changes are at the right consistency for swallowing.
 See the web page Eating, Drinking and Swallowing for more information.

-While it is tempting to introduce high calorie foods, including fast food, these diets might lack the nutrients you need to stay healthy.
+While fast foods can provide energy, they may lack the variety of nutrients you need to stay healthy.
 Working with your GP or a dietitian to develop a dietary strategy will give the best results.

 The role of your healthcare team in maintaining weight

-Your healthcare team can advise you on ways to maintain a healthy weight for you.12 Specifically, they can assist people living MND with:
+Your healthcare team can advise you on ways to maintain weight in a way that works for you and your needs.12 Specifically, they can assist people living with MND by:

-- assessing weight and nutrition at different stages of MND
+• assessing your weight and nutrition at different stages of MND

-- give advice on modifying foods and fluids, e.g. adjusting thickness, or suggesting high-calorie drinks and/or nutritional supplements, which recent evidence suggests may be beneficial for some people living with MND13
+• giving advice on modify foods and fluids, e.g. how adjusting thickness can help, or suggesting high energy drinks and/or nutritional supplements, which recent evidence suggests may be beneficial for some people living with MND13

 Your healthcare team can also work with you to help develop strategies for managing weight in a way that reduces stress and worry for carers, family and loved ones.